Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion: Perturbative expansion

-We demanded, that the indices $q_1,\dots,q_m$ are pairwise different.
-This condition ensures that $\hat{T}$ can only act on summation indices, which belong to closed strands.
+The boundary creation operator $\hat{T}_q=- N \frac{\partial}{\partial E_q}$ was introduced as part of the recursive definition \eqref{eq:generalDef_OmegaF} of $\Omega^{(g)}_{q_1,\dots,q_m}$, where it acts on weights $\varpi(\Gamma)$.
+We demand, that the indices $q_1,\dots,q_m$ are pairwise different.
+This condition ensures that $\hat{T}$ can only act on free indices.
 For every one of those indices the partial derivative eliminates all terms of the sum except the one with matching index.
-The loop insertion operator thus fixes a summation index and raises its exponent in the denominator by one.
+The boundary creation operator thus fixes a summation index and raises its exponent in the denominator by one.
 This can be translated into pictures.
-Some remarks concerning notation: We omit all factors of $N$, the order of the automorphism group $|\text{Aut}|$ and all summation signs.
-The index $q$ will be associated with a fixed index and the indices $j,k$ and $l$ are summation indices.
-To distinguish them in the drawing, each index will be associated with a line style \lwLegende{1.5}
+Some remarks concerning notation: We omit all factors of $N$, the order of the automorphism group and all summation signs.
+The index $q$ will be associated with a fixed index and the indices $j,k$ and $l$ are free indices.
+To distinguish them in the drawing, each index will be associated with a line style As a small example we apply $\hat{T}_q$ to the graphs in zeroth and first order of $\mathcal{F}^{(0)}$.